dotCMS/dotcms-zapier-plugin/zapier-plugin/README.md

-# dotCMS Zapier
+# dotCMS Zapier JS Integration

-Zapier Integration for dotCMS.
+This repo contains the code for the dotCMS Zapier Integration (hosted on Zapier's platform).

-It allows the user to create content on dotCMS via Zapier
+It allows the user to use both Creates and Triggers in Zapier

-## Zaps

-triggers => DotCMS to Zapier [Reads data from dotCMS API]

-creates => Zapier to dotCMS [Sends data to dotCMS API]
+1. Creates => Zapier Zap to dotCMS Content.
+Use this to create/modify a dotCMS content object from Zapier.
+2. Triggers => DotCMS content to Zapier Zap.
+Use this to trigger an Zapier action when a dotCMS content object is modified.

 ## Zapier Actions